Crimso777/Factorio-Access/README.md

 Cursor mode: I

-Increase cursor size: CONTROL + I

-Decrease cursor size: CONTROL + SHIFT + I

-Note: You must be in cursor mode for the size of the cursor to make any difference.
+Move cursor freely in cursor mode: W A S D
 Jump cursor to character: J

 Teleport player to cursor: SHIFT + T

+Increase cursor size to examine a larger area: CONTROL + I

+Decrease cursor size to examine a smaller area: CONTROL + SHIFT + I

+Note: You must be in cursor mode for the size of the cursor to make any difference.

+## Inventory

+Open player inventory: E

+Navigate inventory slots: W A S D

+Get slot coordinates: K

+Get selected item info: L

+Pick up selected item to hand: LEFT BRACKET

+Add selected item to quickbar: CONTROL + NUMBER KEY, for keys 1 to 9 and 0.

+Switch to other menus: TAB

+Close menus: E

+## Item in Hand

+Read item in hand: Q

+Get info on item in hand: L

+Empty the hand to your inventory: SHIFT + Q

+Picker tool: Grab in hand more of the item in front of you, if you have it: SHIFT+ Q

+Grab item in hand from the quickbar: NUMBER KEY, for set up quickbar slots

+Place building: LEFT BRACKET, for items that support it

+Toggle build lock for continuous building: CONTROL + B, while switching cursor modes and emptying the hand also disables it.

+Rotate: R

+Note: If you have something in your hand, you will rotate that.
+Otherwise you will rotate the building your cursor is over.

+Additional Note: The first time you press the rotate key, it will simply say the direction a building is facing.
+Subsequent presses will actually rotate the building.

+Drop 1 unit of the item onto the ground or onto a belt or inside an applicable building: Z

+Insert 1 stack of the item in hand where applicable: CONTROL + LEFT BRACKET

+Insert half a stack of the item in hand where applicable: CONTROL + RIGHT BRACKET

-## Scanning
+## Scanner Tool

 Scan for nearby entities: END